nathanlem1/MTF-Lib/GM-PHD-Filter/ReadMe.md

-This is the GM-PHD-Filter implementations of the algorithm in [1] with the assumption of measurement-driven birth of targets which has been used in work [2] for visual tracking application.
+This is the GM-PHD-Filter implementations of the algorithm in [1] using both Matlab and Python with the assumption of measurement-driven birth of targets which has been used in work [2] for visual tracking application.
 In work [2], extracting states from the pruned intensity gives better result than extracting them from the updated intensity.

 ```